alantech/alan/anycloud/docs/how-to/multi.md

-# Deploy an app to multiple clouds and/or regions

 AnyCloud makes it trivial to deploy a singular logical cluster, or application, to multiple regions and/or multiple clouds at the same time.
 AnyCloud will always keep at least one running server in each region/cloud defined.

 ## Multiple regions